logicuniverse/manifesto/README.md

 **Transformation Pipeline**

-Logic-IR is not static—it evolves through a series of modular **passes**.
+LogicIR is not static—it evolves through a series of modular **passes**.
 Each pass is a **Topological Transform** that refines the logic without altering its intent:

 - **Algebraic Optimization:** Simplifies redundant topologies and resolves invariants.
 - **Logic Folding:** Compresses fractal layers for performance, inlining sub-LUs where appropriate.
 - **Static Analysis & Verification:** Formally proves safety and correctness by traversing X/Y/Z coordinates.
 - **Custom Plugins:** Extend the pipeline for domain-specific validation, metrics, or transformation.

-Each pass takes Logic-IR as input and produces a transformed Logic-IR as output, ensuring a uniform and composable refinement process.
+Each pass takes LogicIR as input and produces a transformed LogicIR as output, ensuring a uniform and composable refinement process.

 **Real-time Collaboration & Synchronization**

-Because Logic-IR is a fully serializable data structure, it is inherently **Collaboration-First**.
+Because LogicIR is a fully serializable data structure, it is inherently **Collaboration-First**.
 Unlike 1D text which suffers from "merge conflicts" and "line-order dependency," the LogicUniverse utilizes **Topological CRDT (Conflict-free Replicated Data Types)**:

 - **Incremental Fractal Updates:** Changes are captured as granular patches tied to unique topological coordinates.
 If an architect modifies a Z-axis injection or a Y-axis timing constraint, only that specific coordinate is updated.
 - **Multi-Agent Convergence:** Multiple human architects and AI agents can manipulate the same logic fabric simultaneously.
 The CRDT layer ensures that all participants converge on the same deterministic state without the need for a central lock or complex "git merges."